charles-amali/Batch-Data-Processing/README.md

 Overview
 ========

-# Music Stream Processing Using Airflow, RDS, S3 & Redshift
+# Batch Data Processing Using Airflow, S3 & Redshift

 This project demonstrates how to use Apache Airflow to orchestrate an ETL pipeline that extracts data from an S3 bucket, transforms it, and loads it into a Redshift table.
 This project fetches batch data containing user and song metadata that reside in an Amazon RDS database and a streaming data stored in Amazon S3 in batch files.
 This pipeline extract, validate, transform and load the data into Amazon Redshift for analytical processing.